Ahmad Shah I Wali: During Firuz Shah's reign

 After Firuz ascended the throne, he made Ahmad a minister and awarded him the titles of Amir al-umara.

 Rebellion against Firuz

 In 1422, Firuz ordered Ahmad to be blinded, in order to secure the succession for his eldest son Hasan Khan.
 Ahmad, along with his son Alauddin and his supporters, fled the capital and was pursued by a force of three or four thousand horse, led by Hushyar and Bidar.
 In the ensuing battle, Ahmad's army defeated the army of Hushyar and Bidar, as they fell back to Gulbarga with Ahmad in pursuit.

 As Ahmad laid siege to Gulbarga, Firuz, now extremely ill, was carried to the battlefield.
 Rumours of his death caused many in his army to defect to Ahmad's camp.
 The citadel was surrendered and Firuz abdicated in favour of Ahmad.

 Reign

-Ahmed Shah's, and his empress's, tomb is located in Ashtur village, Bidar District, and is the subject of an annual urs, or anniversary of death festival.
+Conquest of Mahur

+In 1426, three successive campaigns were taken against the Raja of Mahur, leading to its annexation by 1427 AD.
+Historical accounts of Ahmad Shah’s Mahur campaign differ.
+While Nizamuddin Ahmad claims the Rai of Mahur submitted and became a loyal follower, Firishta and Tabataba illustrates a different story stating that even after the Rai gave up, the Sultan broke his word and massacred him along with his followers.
+Firistha says Ahmad also took the fort of Kullum or Kalan and a diamond mine from the ruler of Gondwana.
+Mahur was put incharge of Shahzada Mahmud Khan.
+The fort of Gawil was restored for further expeditions on the north.